yeah but like...

 Won't literal raccoons attack the cans?

 Grizzly Peak is currently a 24-7 all-you-can-eat trash buffet.
-Installing animal-resistant cans will be like imposing a five-plate max.
+Installing animal-resistant cans will be like imposing a five-plate maximum.

 I can see trash cans on street view!

 Those images are several years old.
-Volunteers installed and emptied cans for several years, but then someone removed them during the pandemic because of course they did.
+Volunteers installed and emptied trash cans out of their own pockets for several years, but then someone removed them during the pandemic because of course they did.

 This sounds hard!